 - green onions or chives for serving

-- Bake bacon in oven at 375° for 12 minutes, or until crispy.
+- Bake bacon in oven at 375°F for 12 minutes, or until crispy.

 - While bacon cooks, dice the onions and garlic.
-Peel and chop the potatoes in small pieces. (hint: you can leave most of the skin on for extra flavor and nutrients)
+Peel and chop the potatoes into small pieces. (hint: you can leave most of the skin on for extra flavor and nutrients)